rabestro/rabestro.github.io/_posts/2023-09-11-beyond-fizzbuzz.md

 categories: [Java, Algorithm]
 tags: [java, algorithm, stream-api, predicates]
 mermaid: false
+excerpt: >
+  Going beyond the classic FizzBuzz programming problem, this article explores custom predicate construction using Java's Stream API.
+Transforming the problem with fizz and buzz predicates, we create various filters for integer streams to solve four basic tasks and a bonus challenge.
+We walk through the process of filtering numbers divisible by 3, by 5, or both, as well as selecting numbers within FizzBuzz sequences.
+With this approach, you will gain a deeper understanding of the power and flexibility of predicates when working with Stream API and improve your skills in building and applying predicates in Java programs.
 ---

 The FizzBuzz problem is a classic coding challenge often used in programming interviews.
 It is usually presented as follows: